Car theft has been on the rise across Canada. In addition to the major inconvenience a stolen vehicle has on its owner, it’s also a major expense.

 If you have a garage, use it.
 This means keeping the garage door closed and the door to your house locked too.
 “Out of sight, out of mind,” says Cosentino.
 It’s easier to take a car that’s out on the street.

-If you must park outside, be sure to park in well-lit areas and use your parking brake.
+If you must park outside, be sure to park in well-lit areas and use your steering wheel lock.
 If parking in your driveway, park a front-wheel-drive vehicle in front first, and back in a rear-wheel-drive, which will make it harder to tow away.

 If you have two vehicles, park the less expensive vehicle behind the more expensive one.

-An immobilizer is a device that is found in your car which prevents it from starting unless a special key or sequence of buttons are pressed to activate it.
+An immobilizer is an alarm system that is found in your car which prevents it from starting unless a special key or sequence of buttons are pressed to activate it.
 It’s used as a safeguard to help prevent your car from being stolen.
 Some vehicles are equipped with a factory-installed immobilizer, but it may not be enough.

-While an immobilizer used to include a steering wheel or brake lock, which require removal before the vehicle can operate, modern devices are much more sophisticated and integrated into your vehicle.
+While an immobilizer used to include a steering wheel club or wheel lock, which require removal before the vehicle can operate, modern devices are much more sophisticated and integrated into your vehicle.
 Explore your options with a licensed mechanic and have them install it for you.

 Install a Tracking System

-This may not prevent a theft but tracking systems can help locate and recover a stolen vehicle quickly.
+This may not prevent a theft but a tag tracker can help locate and recover a stolen vehicle quickly.
 They emit a signal that allows police or a monitoring service to keep tabs on where the vehicle goes.

-Smaller global tracking system (GPS) units are also available and allow vehicle owners to place devices (sometimes called tags) inside the vehicle, allowing them to locate where the car is via their smart phone.
+Smaller global tracking system (GPS) units are also available and allow vehicle owners to place devices (sometimes called tags) inside the vehicle, allowing them to locate where the car is via their smart phone in real time.

 While this technology may assist you in finding your car in a large parking lot, never go after a stolen vehicle by yourself.
 Never try to track your car for safety reasons.
 Always report the information you have gathered to the police.